 Do you want to surprise your guests by making fantastic red wine sauce at home?
 Highlight any meal or dish you prepare by adding sauce made from red wine!
 Wine sauces are perfect for enhancing the taste of any dish you make.
 With a wine sauce, the natural flavors of any dish are emphasized which makes them exceptionally tasty.
-Not to mention all of the proven health benefits of red wine!
+Not to mention potential health benefits of red wine!

 - A bottle of red wine (something you’d drink)

 With a little planning, you will be able to make perfect red wine sauce.
 You don’t need a lot of experience, as it is simple and easy to put together.
 All that you need to do is to follow some basic principles and you will have your friends totally impressed with your cooking skills.
-This sauce is creamy and doesn’t overpower the flavors of any dish you choose for an accompaniment.
+Ideally, you end up with a red wine sauce that’s light and doesn’t overpower the flavors of any dish you choose for an accompaniment.